The UK government must prioritise protecting children

-Together, we can give babies, children and young people safe, healthy, happy childhoods.
-We can stop abuse and neglect before it starts.
-For those children who have experienced abuse, we can make sure they get the support they need to recover.
+We can stop abuse and neglect before it happens.
+And for those children who have experienced abuse, we can make sure they get the support they need to recover.

 Less than 4 in 10 children in the UK feel positive about the future of the country and the world.